jtwy23/seed2cigar/README.md

 ### HTML5

 I ran all the HTML code into [W3C Markup Validator](https://validator.w3.org/).
-OUt of 5 pages there were no errors.
+Out of five pages there were no errors.
 However there were two pages that had a warning for an empty heading.
 As javascript is implemented for this project these two warnings can be ignored because when these pages load javascript will then populate the heading.
 This is why it is left empty.